RyderFreeman4Logos/anon-ticket/crates/domain/DESIGN.md

 We reject "string typing."
 In privacy-critical systems, passing around raw `String` or `&str` is a liability.
 The domain crate uses the **Newtype Pattern** to turn validation rules into type constraints.

 ### The `PaymentId` Primitive
-A Payment ID (PID) isn't just a string; it's a 32-byte (64 hex character) identifier with high entropy.
+A Payment ID (PID) isn't just a string; it's an encrypted 8-byte (16 hex character) identifier with high entropy, optimized for on-chain privacy and compact storage.
 - **Parsing as Validation**: You cannot create a `PaymentId` without passing through `validate_pid`.
 This means if a function accepts a `PaymentId`, it is **mathematically impossible** for it to receive malformed data.
 - **Canonicalization**: PIDs are case-insensitive but stored canonically (lowercase).
 The type handles this normalization internally, so downstream logic never has to worry about `AbCd` vs `abcd` mismatches.